© 2025 WGCU News

 The Sunday edition of the Argentinian online newspaper infobae reported that Orlando Miserandino Ortiz, 55, was captured in Colombia and remains imprisoned in LaPicota prison in Bogotá awaiting extradition.

-His wife, Lina Posada, escaped capture, infobae’s article said.
+His wife and business partner, Lina Posada, escaped capture, infobae’s article said.

 Orlando Miserandino Ortiz